 It’s funny, or something, that I somehow contrived to end my last entry with a reference to my grandmother.
 I didn’t plan it that way; it just happened.
 I like when good things just happen, and I like being reminded of my grandmother.
 She’s actually been near the front of my mind since the start of the pandemic, because this is a time for returning to first principles.

 When Wanda McAllister Casey passed from this world, a quarter-century ago, I was somewhere in Asia.
 Probably Bangkok, where I was living, but I couldn’t say for sure because in that period I was constantly in motion, chasing something undefined that I thought might reveal itself to me if only I kept moving.
-I learned of her death in a letter from my father – and by letter, I mean words handwritten on a piece of paper and sent by airmail.
+I learned of her death in a letter from my mother – and by letter, I mean words handwritten on a piece of paper and sent by airmail.
 I’m sure I still have that letter, somewhere in a box or tub in my backyard shed with a lot of other letters and papers.

 Wanda Casey’s life and death left little material trace.
 She had exactly zero dollars to her name when she died.
 I do still possess four items that belonged to her: a threadbare quilt, a vintage kitsch teapot shaped like an elephant, a quaint advertising picture of a little kid brushing his dog’s teeth, and a small picture in a wooden frame of another kid, lounging under a tree with his dog, captioned by a poem: